 The problem was to interpret this phenomenon in the context of sea level evolution.
 In the scientific community of the former Soviet Union, only the concept of a lower sea level was taken into account for the time of the foundation of these ancient Greek settlements.
 Since, due to other findings, sea level was presumed to have been higher before that time, a major marine regression was presumed as being the most probable reason.

-In the following decades the idea of a rapid sea level regression/transgression cycle during the 1st millennium, with the lowest position around 500 BC was perpetuated (Shilik 1975 a,b, 1997; Balabanov1982; Balabanov & Izmailov 1988; Izmailov et al. 1989; Shilik 1975a, b, 1997).
-While the principal concept as such was accepted in some parts of the scientific community, the only discrepancies were the chronology boundaries and the amplitude, as already pointed out by Porotov (2007).
-While 4-5 m below present sea-level is a medium value currently attributed to the Phanagorian regression, the values vary along the coasts of the Black Sea from 2 m via 3-4 m and 5-7 m up to 7-9 m b.s.l. and even more (e.g. Shilik 1975a, b; Krustev et al. 1990; see fig. 1).
+In the following decades the idea of a rapid sea level regression/ transgression cycle during the 1st millennium, with the lowest position around 500 BC, was perpetuated (Shilik, 1975a, b, 1997; Balabanov and Izmailov, 1988; Izmailov et al., 1989).
+While the principal concept as such was accepted in some parts of the scientific community, the only discrepancies were the chronology boundaries and the amplitude, as pointed out by Porotov (2007).
+While 4-5 m below present sea level is a medial value currently attributed to the Phanagorian regression, the values vary along the coasts of the Black Sea from 2 m to 7-9 m b.s.l. and even more (e.g. Shilik, 1975a, b; Krustev et al., 1990; see Fig. 1).

-The compilation in fig. 1 gives a detailed overview of different sea level curves developed for the Black Sea.
+The compilation in Fig. 1 gives a detailed overview of different sea level curves developed for the Black Sea.
 It is obvious that there are major discrepancies between the authors concerning the shape of the curves.
-Nevertheless, all of them show a major regression/transgression cycle in the 1st millennium BC, with a vertical sea level oscillation of up to 11 m.
+Nevertheless, with the exception of Nevessky (1970), all show a major regression/transgression cycle in the 1st millennium BC, with a vertical sea level oscillation of up to 11 m.

-The existing assessments of the low position of the relative sea level during the so-called Phanagorian regression belonged to three principal types of sea level indicators: geomorphological, lithological and archaeological ones.
-This is well summarized by Balabanov (2009).
+The existing assessments of the low position of the relative sea level during the so-called Phanagorian regression belonged to three principal types of sea level indicators: geomorphological, lithological and archaeological.
+This is well summarised by Balabanov (2009).

-The extensive study of the Holocene sedimentary complex along all continental margins of the Black Sea reveals the wide distribution of peat bog facies with 14C-age estimates of 2.0-3.0 ka BP at/or below the present sea-level position; they lie upon coastal marine sands or liman (coastal lakes) silty clays.
-This swamp facies is often buried by a transgressive sedimentary sequence reflecting the increase of accommodation space in deltaic/lagoonal environments and the formation and shifting of a new generation of beach ridges on open marine coasts.
+The extensive study of the Holocene sedimentary complex along all continental margins of the Black Sea reveals the wide distribution of peat bog facies with 14C-age estimates of 2.0-3.0 ka BP at/or below the present sea level position; they lie upon coastal marine sands or liman (coastal lakes) silty clays.
+This swamp facies is often buried by a transgressive sedimentary sequence, reflecting the increase of accommodation space in deltaic/lagoonal environments and the formation and shifting of a new generation of beach ridges on open marine coasts.